fb pixel

 • Allow for wobbly (adult) teeth

-If you were thinking that gum health creates a whole lot of extra work, we’re pleased to tell you that this is not the case!
+If you thought gum health involved much extra work, we’re pleased to tell you it doesn’t!

 Looking after your gums doesn’t require much extra work at all.
-Looking out for your gum health looks very much like a good dental hygiene routine.
+Looking out for your gum health looks like a good dental hygiene routine.

 Here are some tips for healthy gums: